RESEARCH STARTER

 Calculations show that both planets should have thick layers of this material.
 Scientists believe that this material is the field’s source: The metallic hydrogen is the conductor, and the planets’ internal heat produces the necessary motion for the dynamo effect.

 Uranus and Neptune have lower intensity fields.
 They are similar to Jupiter and Saturn with low density and higher light element compositions.
 They are smaller, however, and this produces lower pressures in the interior.
-As a result, they do not have layers of metallic hydrogen, and therefore no dynamo effect, and no high-intensity field.
-Their fields are probably caused by the permanent magnetism of their small metallic cores.
+As a result, they do not have layers of metallic hydrogen, but still generate magnetic fields through dynamo action in electrically conductive layers composed of water, ammonia, and other compounds.
+Their fields are probably caused by the dynamo processes occurring in convecting electrically conductive fluid layers.

 Applications